garystorey/use-standard-shema/README.md

 ```

+## Examples

 ### Track form interaction state

-The hook returns helpers that expose the internal `touched` and `dirty` flags so you can react to
+The hook returns helpers that expose the the field/form's `touched` and `dirty` state so you can react to
-user interaction without duplicating state.
+user interaction.

 ```tsx
 const { isTouched, isDirty } = useStandardSchema(nameForm);